 However, for many participants in the community, the approval of the land sale prior to the development being presented to the community for engagement and feedback gave the impression that decisions were already made.
-While this engagement process worked to emphasize that City Council required public engagement as a condition of the land sale, some community members continue to feel that the process as it stands does not create the engagement and community involvement opportunities they expect.
+While this engagement process worked to emphasize that City Council required public engagement as a condition of the land sale and has decision making authority when it comes to the rezoning of the lot, some community members continue to feel that the process as it stands does not create the engagement and community involvement opportunities they expect.